jguo108/video-scripts/Resources/AI Prompts for Book Reviews/Prompts to Get a Good Book Summary.md

 * The most surprising findings/conclusions

 ---
-### Chapter by Chapter Breakdown
+### 2. Chapter by Chapter

 Summarize this book chapter by chapter.
 For each chapter, list:
 * Key themes/claims
 * The important evidence such as data, statistics, quotes, case studies or anecdotes supporting the theme/claims.
+Provide details of these evidence.
 Use specific page numbers/chapter references where possible.
 * How these evidence are relevant or supporting the theme/claims of this chapter
 * How this chapter's themes/claims are relevant or supporting the overall thesis of the book

 ---
-### Counterarguments
+### 3. Counterarguments

 Has the author identified any potential critiques or opposing views?
 If so, how did he/she addresses the refutes counterarguments, using evidence or logic?

 ---

-### Key Concepts
+### 4. Key Concepts

 List all the key concepts in this book and show how they relate to each other

 ---

-### Entire Book Argument Hierarchy
+### 5. Hierarchy

 Create a pyramid diagram in the form of a main map for the book's arguments:
 * Top: Primary thesis